Looking for Lunar New Year outfits to give you some inspiration on what to wear this year?

 You can’t go wrong with black and gold together, and it makes the gold stand out even more!

-I’m wearing a wrap top from Aritzia and a gold skirt from M Boutique.
+I’m wearing a wrap top with a gold midi skirt and some knee-high boots.

 Red turtleneck + trousers